Three Sideways Stories From Wayside School

 For more reader’s theater, visit Aaron Shepard’s RT Page at www.aaronshep.com.

 Story copyright © 1985 Louis Sachar.
 Script copyright © 1993, 2003, 2005 Aaron Shepard.
 Produced by permission of Avon Books, a division of the Hearst Corporation.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except the texts may not be posted publicly without permission.

 PREVIEW: Some say the teachers and students at Wayside School are strange and silly—and so will you!